Top Toys of 1973: Shrinky Dinks, Barbie, Hot Wheels and Kitchen-Table Magic

 Was there an official annual toy chart for 1973?

-What kind of toys dominated 1973?
+What kinds of toys were popular in 1973?